 New Directions in MS Research: New Therapeutic Approaches

-Based on encouraging results from a variety of studies, clinical trials are now starting to enroll patients using three different broad classes of stem-cell-based approaches.
+Based on encouraging results from a variety of studies, clinical trials are now starting to enroll people using three different broad classes of stem-cell-based approaches.

-One trial of this technique is the High-Dose Immunosuppression and Autologous (stem-cell) Transplantation for Multiple Sclerosis (HALT MS) Study, for poor prognosis multiple sclerosis.
-The HALT Phase II study was conducted in 25 patients with highly active RRMS who had failed conventional therapy.
-The two-year follow-up results of the HALT study were reported in 2013.95 The treatment induced profound immune suppression and a high rate of sustained remissions at two years.
+Another trial of this technique is the High-Dose Immunosuppression and Autologous (stem cell) Transplantation for Multiple Sclerosis (HALT MS) Study, for poor-prognosis MS. The HALT Phase II study was originally conducted in 25 individuals with highly active RRMS who have failed conventional therapy.
+The two-year follow-up results of the HALT study were reported in 2013.
+The treatment induced profound immune suppression and a high rate of sustained remissions at two years.

-A study in Sweden97 found a high pro-portion of patients with aggressive, relapsing forms of MS, were free from disease activity following hematopoietic stem-cell trans-plantation (HSCT).
-A group of 41 patients participated, with a mean annualized relapse rate of 4.1 in the year preceding treatment, which means that on average, each was experiencing four relapses in one year.
+A study in Sweden published previously found a high proportion of people with aggressive, relapsing forms of MS, were free from disease activity following HSCT.
+A group of 41 individuals participated in this study.
+They had a mean annualized relapse rate of 4.1 in the year preceding treatment, which means that on average, these individuals with very active disease were each experiencing four relapses in one year.

-The researchers found an improvement in visual function, as well as an improvement in other laboratory and imaging measures of optic nerve function.
-There were no serious adverse events or deaths.
-Although the mechanism by which mesenchymal stem cells exert their beneficial effects has not been fully worked out, these cells do not need to penetrate into the nervous system and grow at the site of lesions, such as the optic nerve.
-The results of this study were suggestive of a more generalized neuroprotective effect; this effect is discussed in the next section.
+The researchers found an improvement in visual function, as well as an improvement in other laboratory and imaging measures of optic-nerve function.
+No serious adverse events or deaths occurred.
+Although the mechanism by which mesenchymal stem cells exert their beneficial effects has not been fully identified, these cells do not need to penetrate into the nervous system and grow at the site of lesions, such as the optic nerve.
+The results of this study were suggestive of a more generalized neuroprotective effect, which is discussed in the next section.

-A third approach to investigating stem-cell therapy, and perhaps the one most in-line with the commonsense notions about the potential uses of stem cells, is to utilize them for the purpose of directly regenerating myelin that has been damaged by MS. This approach requires multiple complex steps in order to be successful.
-Techniques must be employed to: harvest a patient’s stem cells; grow and multiply them; administer them to the patient; ensure that they get into the central nervous system; ensure that they are not destroyed by the body’s own immune system; ensure that they grow to become the correct type of cell (for instance, to restore myelin); and to ensure that they do not overgrow or cause damage to the nervous system.
+A third approach to investigating stem-cell therapy, and perhaps the one most in-line with the common-sense notions about the potential uses of stem cells, is to utilize them for the purpose of directly regenerating myelin that has been damaged by MS. This approach requires multiple, complex steps in order to be successful.
+Techniques must be employed to: harvest an individual’s stem cells; grow and multiply them; administer them back to the individual; ensure that they get into the central nervous system; ensure that they are not destroyed by the body’s own immune system; ensure that they grow to become the correct type of cell (for instance, to restore myelin); and to ensure that they do not overgrow or cause damage to the nervous system.